hyperledger/besu-docs/docs/private-networks/how-to/monitor/chainlens.md

 ---
 title: Use Chainlens Explorer
 sidebar_position: 7
-description: Use Chainlens Explorer on a privacy-enabled Besu network
+description: Use Chainlens Explorer on a Besu network
 tags:
   - private networks
 ---